Dataforge: Agentic Platform for Autonomous Data Engineering: Dataforge : Agentic Data Engineering

+\textbf{Postfix Expressions:} The transformation sequence should be in a computable and machine-learnable format.
+The original infix representation has issues like redundancy, semantic sparsity, a high likelihood of illegal transformations, and an overly large search space.
+We introduce postfix expressions to solve these problems.
+Postfix expressions don't need many brackets to determine calculation priority.
+Scanning from left to right suffices to reconstruct the corresponding sequence, greatly reducing sequence-modeling difficulty and computational cost.
+They also reduce the ambiguity of the transformation sequence.
+Most importantly, it reduces the search space from exponential to a finite set $|C| = |\mathcal{O}| + |\mathcal{F}_0|D + 3$.
+Here, $|\mathcal{O}|$ represents the operation set size, $|\mathcal{F}_0|$ is the original feature set dimension, $D$ is feature numbers, and $3$ refers to start tokens $<SOS>$, separation token $<SEP>$, and end token $<EOS>$.

-\section{Dataforge: Agentic Data Engineering}
+\section{\textsc{Dataforge}: Agentic Data Engineering}

-\subsection{Overview of the Dataforge}
+\subsection{Overview of the \textsc{Dataforge}}

-Fig.~\ref{fig:workflow} shows that Dataforge aims to automate the end-to-end data preparation process—from raw input to adaptive refinement—through a structured six-stage pipeline.
-(1) \underline{\emph{Input and Cleaning:}} Raw data is standardized via schema alignment, missing-value handling, and type correction under preset modes (\emph{light}, \emph{aggressive}, or \emph{time-series}).
-(2) \underline{\emph{Task-Level Routing:}} A rule-based router identifies the task type (e.g., classification, clustering, regression) and dispatches data to corresponding action-level LLM router.
-(3) \underline{\emph{Action-Level Routing:}} Within each branch, an LLM-based planner selects, transforms, or generates features based on metadata and experience.
-(4) \underline{\emph{Grounding and Execution:}} Actions are validated for schema and logic safety, then executed through modular Python or SQL engines.
-(5) \underline{\emph{Evaluation and Feedback:}} An evaluator computes task-specific metrics (e.g., F1, AUC, RMSE) and maintains two feedback loops to regulate the process, in which the inner loop validates actions to prevent workflow failure, and the outer loop optimizes performance across iterations.
-(6) \underline{\emph{Experience Replay and Summary:}} The system logs all operations as experiences to replay for continual learning and automatically generate reports for traceable provenance.
+\textbf{Figure.~\ref{fig:workflow}} overviews \textsc{Dataforge}, which automates tabular data preparation and feature engineering via a structured, iterative pipeline.
+(1) \emph{Input and Cleaning:} the input table is standardized through basic cleaning routines (schema/type normalization and missing-value handling) under preset modes (\emph{light}, \emph{aggressive}, or \emph{time-series}).
+(2) \emph{Task-Level Routing:} a lightweight router infers the learning setting (e.g., classification, regression, or unsupervised) and activates the corresponding feature-action space.
+(3) \emph{Action-Level Planning:} conditioned on dataset profiles and past trajectories, an LLM planner proposes candidate feature operations (selection, transformation, and generation) from a tool library.
+(4) \emph{Grounding and Execution:} each proposed action is validated by grounding checks (e.g., schema/type compatibility and logical constraints) before being executed by the backend.
+(5) \emph{Evaluation and Feedback:} the evaluator measures task-specific metric (e.g., F1/AUC/RMSE) and drives two feedback loops: an inner loop rejects unsafe or invalid actions, while an outer loop performs iterative re-planning toward improved performance under a budget.
+(6) \emph{Experience and Reporting:} the system records action trajectories, validation outcomes, and metric progression, enabling experience-guided planning and generating a human-readable report for traceability.